How do consultations work?

 Some clients want anonymity because publicizing their name would have an adverse impact on something that they are working on.

-How much do I get paid, and how does DeepBench make its money?
+How does DeepBench make money?

 If I sign up, will I be spammed by irrelevant / uninteresting requests?